 bipolar disorder and major depression was observed, but the absence of signal from other disorders may be from problems with datasets and differences in exposure, as well as country-specific genetic variations.
 Although these studies

 Additionally, PM10 has been associated with cardiovascular disease and even linked to some deaths.
-A small study of 9 young males assessed the potential exposure to brake wear emission of individuals inside a car, specifically
+A small study of nine young males assessed the potential exposure to brake wear emission of individuals inside a car, specifically

 those whose occupation involved driving.
-The results observed were that car pollutants may affect the heart’s autonomic physiology, increasing heartbeat frequency and pro-inflammatory and pro-thrombotic factors in drivers.
+The results observed were that those car pollutants may affect the heart’s autonomic physiology, increasing heartbeat frequency and pro-inflammatory and pro-thrombotic factors in drivers.

-It is also important to mention that many of the studies into public health rarely discern between exhaust and non-exhaust emissions, since the two contribute to the overall PM total mass.
+It is also important to mention that many of the studies into public health rarely discern between exhaust and non-exhaust emissions-since the two contribute to the overall PM total mass.

 There is more research coming from the collaborations between engineering and health fields.
 At the University of Bristol, The Core Aerosol Science